-On January 5, 2004 we entered into an employment agreement with Dr. Joseph V. Gulfo, our President and Chief Executive Officer, which has been extended to December 31, 2010 under an automatic extension provision.
-The employment agreement provides Dr. Gulfo with an annual base salary of \$175,000, subject to periodic review by our Board of Directors, and yearly bonuses at the discretion of our Board of Directors.
-In 2005, our Board of Directors deferred any decision regarding Dr. Gulfo's base salary and bonus awards until after completion of our initial public offering.
-In 2006, primarily based upon the completion of our initial public offering and significant technical progress in the development of MelaFind®, our Board of Directors decided to increase Dr. Gulfo's base salary to \$235,000 and award him a \$50,000 discretionary cash bonus.
-In May of 2007, Dr. Gulfo's received a base salary increase to \$260,000 effective April 1, 2007 and was awarded a \$60,000 discretionary cash bonus.
+On January 5, 2004 we entered into an employment agreement with Dr. Joseph V. Gulfo, our President and Chief Executive Officer, which has been extended to December 31, 2011 under an automatic extension provision.
+The employment agreement provides Dr. Gulfo with an annual base salary subject to periodic review by our Board of Directors, and yearly bonuses at the discretion of our Board of Directors.

+In 2007, Dr. Gulfo received a base salary of \$260,000 effective April 1, 2007.
 Effective March 1, 2008, Dr. Gulfo received a salary increase to \$280,000 reflecting the Company's pay-for-performance plan and considering the prevailing market, and he was awarded a \$65,000 discretionary cash bonus for 2008.
 In August 2009, Dr Gulfo received, based on the Company's progress and in accordance with the Company's pay-for-performance plan, a base salary increase to \$313,600, effective as of March 1, 2009, and was awarded a discretionary cash bonus of \$150,000.
+Dr. Gulfo did not receive an increase in base salary or a cash bonus in 2010.